Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions

 \subsection{Constrained Foil Experiments}

 Experiments were conducted for a minimal collective consisting of a pair of hydrofoils constrained in space and immersed in a closed-loop water channel, oscillating under prescribed sinusoidal pitching motions about an axis located $8.4$ mm behind their leading edge.
 A constant flow speed of $U=0.093$ m/s was imposed, which gives a chord-length based Reynolds number of $Re=9,$950.
 The flow over the hydrofoils was restricted to be nominally two-dimensional by the placement of a surface and splitter plate near the hydrofoil tips.
-Two identical hydrofoils with a rectangular planform, and NACA 0012 cross-section were designated as the leader and follower.
-Each hydrofoil had a chord length of $c=0.095$ m, and a span length of $s=0.19$ m, which gives an aspect ratio of $AR=2$. \\ Particle Image Velocimetry measurements of the flow field were performed in the horizontal ($X^*$-$Y^*$) plane at the mid-span of the foils.
+Two identical hydrofoils with a rectangular planform and NACA 0012 cross-section were designated as the leader and follower.
+Each hydrofoil had a chord length of $c=0.095$ m and a span length of $s=0.19$ m, which gives an aspect ratio of $AR=2$. \\ Particle Image Velocimetry measurements of the flow field were performed in the horizontal ($X^*$-$Y^*$) plane at the mid-span of the foils.
 Phase-averaged results were calculated from a total of 100 measurements for each flow-field.
-A total of 16 distinct phases ($0, \frac{\pi}{8}, \frac{\pi}{4}, ... \frac{15\pi}{8}$) were captured for all schooling arrangements.
-The camera used was an Imager sCMOS (2560x2560 pixels), and seeding particles of 11 $\mu$m hollow metalic coated plastic spheres were illuminated by a 200 mJ/pulse Nd:YAG laser.
+A total of 16 distinct phases ($0, \frac{\pi}{8}, \frac{\pi}{4}, ... \frac{15\pi}{8}$) were captured for all schooling formations.
+The camera used is an Imager sCMOS (2560$\times$2560 pixels) paired with lens of 50mm of focal length and f-number $f_\# = 2.8$.
+A magnification factor of 0.135 yields a field of view of (3.64c $\times$ 3.07c).
+Seeding particles are hollow metallic coated plastic spheres of 11 $\mu$m in diameter were illuminated by a 200 mJ/pulse Nd:YAG laser.
 Multi-pass, cross-correlation processing of the raw images was employed to obtain the resulting vector fields, with a final interrogation window of 48$\times$48 pixels.